OpenSourceBrain/NSGPortalShowcase/NSG-R/Java/README.md

 *******************************************
-This is code originally developed for CIPRES: https://www.phylo.org/restusers/docs/guide.html#SampleCode custimised to work with the NSG REST API
+This is code originally developed for CIPRES: https://www.phylo.org/restusers/docs/guide.html#SampleCode customised to work with the NSG REST API
 *******************************************

 ## Quick start